jtannas/react-tooling-experimentation/README.md

 - Since this is added to by `beforeLoad`, the context is not intended for async `loader` data
 - Instead, it aims to assist with the testing/configuration difficulties introduced by having so much wrapped into the router
 - It is effectively a tool for dependency injection.
 You can inject whatever you need at an upper route and have it propagate down the entire route tree.
+- Interestingly, it also allows you to pass data _up_ the component tree to layouts and root routes via `useRouterState`
+- This makes it very useful for breadcrumbs

 ### Promise Handling